Advice for life story writers: 5 key concepts

 Each of us collects memories during our life that provide insight and a unique perspective.
 This is why so many of us wish to create a life story or memoir.
 Sadly, myths surround this art form that keeps people from recording their tales.

-If you think writing a memoir is reserved for celebrities and world leaders, think again.
+If you think memoir writing is reserved for celebrities and world leaders, think again.
 We’re here to shed light on the misconceptions keeping you from penning your personal chronicle.

 Advice for life story writers #1: You’re Never Too Young to Write a Memoir